laamaa/m8c/README.md

 ### Linux

-There are packages available for Fedora Linux and NixOS, or you can build the program from source.
+There are packages available for Fedora Linux, NixOS and Guix, or you can build the program from source.

 #### Fedora
 ``` sh